• Skip to primary navigation

 • 2 tablespoons chopped chives

-• Salt and pepper to taste
+• salt and pepper to taste

 Filling:

-• 2 tablespoons olive oil divided
+• 2 tablespoons neutral-flavored vegetable oil divided

-• 3 medium portobello mushrooms
+• 3 medium portobello mushrooms sliced

-• 3 cups mixed mushrooms chopped
+• 3 cups mixed mushrooms sliced

 • 3 cloves garlic minced